vadimv/server-components/README.md

 RSP provides the Java internal domain-specific language (DSL) for declarative definition of an HTML page markup as functions composition.

-For example, re-write the HTML fragment below:
+For example, to re-write the HTML fragment below:

 ```html
 <!DOCTYPE html>